yuanxiongbear/bc_election_turnout/doc/bc_election_turnout_report.md

-In the past 2020 US election, it was reported [that the voter turnout rate was substantially higher in battleground states than spectator states](https://www.nationalpopularvote.com/voter-turnout-substantially-higher-battleground-states-spectator-states) (www.NationalPopularVote.com 2020).
+In the past 2020 US election, it was reported [that the voter turnout rate was substantially higher in battleground states than spectator states](https://www.nationalpopularvote.com/voter-turnout-substantially-higher-battleground-states-spectator-states) (“Voter Turnout Is Substantially Higher in Battleground States Than Spectator States” 2020).
 We are interested to know if a similar pattern was also observed in the provincial elections of British Columbia in the past few years.
-Therefore, in this data analysis project, we work with publicly available data sets to answer the following inferential question:
+Therefore, in this data analysis project, we work with publicly available data sets to answer the following inferential
+question:

 > Are close elections correlated with higher voter turnout?